 Other noteworthy events include the registration of James Meredith at the University of Mississippi, accompanied by federal marshals as protection from segregationists (1).
 Astronaut Wally Schirra orbited the earth six times, following in the space path of John Glenn earlier in the year (3).
 Newly independent Algeria was accepted into the United Nations (8).
 China and India, the world’s two most populous nations, went to war over a border incident (10).
 LED lighting is discovered by engineers at the General Electric Company.
 Its’ widespread usage would not occur until the 21st century (17).
 The Seattle World’s Fair (aka Century 21 Exposition) officially closes after a six month run (21).
 Ongoing protests and unrest at the attempt to desegregate Ole Miss lead the U.S. Attorney General’s office to declare that anyone attempting to interfere with Meredith attending classes would be held in “contempt of court.”
 (30).

 In Pop Culture – Johnny Carson becomes the host of the late night Tonight show, a post he would hold for thirty years.
 Among his first guests are Joan Crawford, promoting her new as yet unreleased movie What Ever Happened to Baby Jane? and Tony Bennett.
 Earlier in the day another TV host and daytime fixture Merv Griffin, premiered his new talk show (1).
 Dr. No, a spy thriller based on the novels of Ian Fleming, opens in the UK.
 Lead character James Bond would not make his American debut until May 1963 (5).
 Edward Albee’s first full-length play,“Who’s Afraid of Virginia Woolf?” opens on Broadway.
-Uta Hagen and Arthur Hill starred as Martha and George, roles that would be inhabited by Elizabeth Taylor and Richard Burton in the 1966 film version (13).
+Uta Hagen and

 On the Music Charts: